jeanmidevacc/jeanmidevacc.github.io/_posts/2018-03-30-crossfitopen.md

 In this case I decided to scrap the following elements:

-- the [leaderboard pages](https://games.crossfit.com/leaderboard/open/2018?division=1&region=0&scaled=0&sort=0&occupation=0&page=1) for this article we will just working on the result for 2018 but if you want the approach for the previous year I invite you to look this [article](https://towardsdatascience.com/my-first-battle-with-web-scraping-77e15954d13b) on the topic
+- the [leaderboard pages](https://games.crossfit.com/leaderboard/open/2018?division=1&region=0&scaled=0&sort=0&occupation=0&page=1) for this article we will just be working on the result for 2018 but if you want the approach for the previous year I invite you to look this [article](https://towardsdatascience.com/my-first-battle-with-web-scraping-77e15954d13b) on the topic
-- the [athletes pages](https://games.crossfit.com/athlete/153604), because every athlete have a page with some interesting informations
+- the [athletes pages](https://games.crossfit.com/athlete/153604), because every athlete has a page with some interesting informations
 - the [gym pages](https://games.crossfit.com/affiliate/3220) that contains some details on the location of the gym

 To collect the data from this website, I used the package called [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), that is quite popular for the web scraping in Python.
 In the following sections there will be a description of the data collected and the code associated.